Bandar Baru

 In 1904, a battle occurred in the village between local Karo people and colonial soldiers sent to "pacify the unruly highlanders."

 Prostitution

 Much of the prostitution in Bandar Baru is based in cafes, where sex workers act as hostesses.
 They may accompany customers and offer sexual services away from the café.
-Some cafes are attached to hotels, and sex workers may also receive commissions from the sale of drinks to their companions.
+Sex workers may also receive commissions from the sale of drinks to their clients.

 Some of the bungalows built for tourists have been turned into brothels.

 Sex trafficking

 As with other lokalisasi in Indonesia, sex trafficking, particularly of underage girls, is a significant problem.

-Due to the bad name of Bandar Baru, and the problems associated with prostitution, the status of BB as a lokalisasi is being reviewed by the Deli Serdang government.
+Due to its bad reputation and issues associated with prostitution, the status of BB as a lokalisasi is being reviewed by the Deli Serdang government.